mobilizingcs/ids_labs/unit_1/lab1f/lab1f.md

 Changing strings into numbers
 =============================

-- To fix this problem, we need to tell R to think of our _numeric_ variables as numeric variables.
+- To fix this problem, we need to tell R to think of our _"numeric"_ variables as numeric variables.
 - We can do this with the `as.numeric` function.
     - An example using this function is below: